karatelabs/karate/README.md

 There is already an example of calling a built-in Java class in the '[Hello Real World](#hello-real-world)' example.

 Calling any Java code is that easy.
-Given this Java class:
+Given this custom / user-defined Java class:
 ```java
 package com.mycompany;